 - What does anger do to a marriage?

 - How do I get rid of my husband’s anger?

 - What does the Bible say about anger in marriage?

 There are many examples of anger in my marriage, but this is one that I think any married couple can relate to.

-There was a day Hubby came home (earlier than I expected) easily provoked and in a foul mood.
+There was a day Bud came home earlier than I expected.
+He was easily provoked and in a foul mood.
 He is not normally an angry partner, but my spouse’s anger that day was about something at work which hit him hard every time.

 My day had been filled with whining and screaming and more messes than I can count.

 Something irritated him about the condition of the living room (probably the disaster of crushed Cheerios that magically appeared at the edge of the sofa) and his emotional response was to pick a fight with me about it.

 I could quickly see that he was right – this time – and I was going to lose this fight.
 But I had lost one too many fights this particular day and I needed to “win” something.
 I switched gears mid-argument, bringing up something he had done in the past that was far worse.